SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 (f)Fair value measurements

 The Group utilizes valuation techniques that maximize the use of observable inputs and minimize the use of unobservable inputs to the extent possible.
-The Group determines fair value based on assumptions that market participants would use in pricing an asset or liability in the principal or most advantageous market.
+The Group determines fair value based on assumptions that market participants would use in pricing an asset or liability in an orderly transaction and principal or most advantageous market.
 When considering market participant assumptions in fair value measurements, the following fair value hierarchy distinguishes between observable and unobservable inputs, which are categorized in one of the following levels:

-The Group did not have any nonfinancial assets and liabilities that are measured at fair value on a nonrecurring basis as of March 31, 2015.
+The Group did not have any nonfinancial assets and liabilities that are measured at fair value on a nonrecurring basis as of March 31, 2015 and 2016, respectively.

-The Group’s revenues are principally derived from the provision of testing services, test-based educational services and test preparation solutions.
+The Group’s revenues are principally derived from the provision of testing services and online education services.
 The Group recognizes revenues when all of the following have occurred:

 The application of the above criteria for revenue recognition for each type of service or product is as follows: